 As the aftermath of fraud is costly, time-consuming, disruptive, generally unpleasant and may lead to unwelcome adverse publicity, a major thrust of this Fraud and Disclosure Policy is prevention.

 3.1 Leadership

-All staff and committee members should ensure that their behaviour is demonstrably selfless, open and honestly, and should champion Wee chicks Fitness CIC/Wee Chicks Ltd policies on conflicts of interest, hospitality and gifts.
+All staff and committee members should ensure that their behaviour is demonstrably selfless, open and honestly, and should champion Wee Chicks policies on conflicts of interest, hospitality and gifts.

 3.2 Management procedures